-Palanite Enforcers: The cops are jusdt another gang in the Underhive, and this precinct’s packing enough Bolters, Grenade Launchers, and Riot Shields to quash any uprising.
+Palanite Enforcers: The cops are just another gang in the Underhive, and this precinct’s packing enough Bolters, Grenade Launchers, and Riot Shields to quash any uprising.

 Slave Ogryns: Tougher than anything else in the Underhive and dumber than a box of rocks, Ogryns will happily rip you in half barehanded, if it’ll get them closer to their freedom.

 Venators: Bounty Hunters banded together for a common cause.
-The build-your-own style of gang, with templates available to fit almost any model in your collection.
+The build-your-own style of gang, with fighter profiles available to fit almost any model in your collection.

 Strategy & Resources

 Tactics Cards: Every single Tactic Card in Necromunda, ranked and evaluated.
 Includes our method of integrating them into our Campaigns with a lot less hassle than the standard method.

 Overlooked Rules and Assumptions: Necromunda’s a complicated game, and it’s easy to entirely forget or misplay one or more of the myriad rules in the system.
 Avoid some of the easier mistakes by boning up on ’em, right here!

 The Ultimate Skills Guide: Every basic skill in the game, with prospective uses and common pitfalls to avoid.